mittous/philosopher/README.md

 `◦Finally, you need to add the the last argument and stop the simullation when all philosophers have eaten at least number_of_times_each_philosopher_must_eat
 If not specified, the simulation stops when a philosopher dies ofcourse.`

-## road map to follow for your Mandatory Part :
+## road map to follow for your bonus Part :

 `◦First you need to know what processes is.`